Shiplap and Shells

 May garden and greenhouse

-Unfortunately, we’ve had several trees and clematis vines that had just started to bloom last month and then dies from the frost.
+Unfortunately, we’ve had several trees and clematis vines that had just started to bloom last month and then died from the frost.

 We’re seeing a lot less gorgeous blooms this May which is sad because my cottage garden should be a stunning color of pink right now, which it’s not.
 Mother Nature does what she wants.
 Lesson learned.